 All the recipes and products produced by Cleone Foods are based on family recipes.

 The recipes have been domestically tried and tested over two generations and use the finest ingredients.
-Products are supplied either frozen or chilled with beef, chicken, lamb, vegetable and salt fish filling available.
+Island Delight Jamaican patties and other products are supplied either frozen or chilled.
+As well as, with beef, chicken, lamb, vegetable and salt fish filling available.
 There are a variety of pack sizes and different recipe products available.

 The Beginning of Cleone Foods

 Wade soon found his ambition outstripped that of his employer and within 3 years he was frustrated by their lack of a recognisable brand.
 Strong product identity was missing and he already knew this was key to business success.
-It was at this time Island Delight was born, as he took the chance to exercise his entrepreneurial spirit.
+Therefore, Island Delight was born, as he took the chance to exercise his entrepreneurial spirit.

-Cleone Foods was formed in June 1988 and manufacturing began in 1989 at Alma Street in Birmingham.
-Initially 5,000 patties a week were produced and shipped mainly to small retailers in Birmingham and London.
-Expansion was rapid and soon third party distributors and warehouses across the UK including Liverpool, Manchester and Leeds were on board with the brand.
+Cleone Foods was formed in June 1988.
+After that, the manufacturing began in 1989 at Alma Street in Birmingham.
+Initially 5,000 patties were produced weekly and shipped mainly to small retailers in Birmingham and London.
+Furthermore, the expansion was rapid.
+Soon third party distributors and warehouses across the UK including Liverpool, Manchester and Leeds were on board with the brand.

-In 1994 the company grew out of Alma Street and moved to Icknield Street on the edge of the Jewellery Quarter and within a year of the move Island Delight had secured an extremely important retail listing with Asda, initially just for their Perry Barr store but soon others too.
-Tesco also signed up for their London stores in the same year and within three years Island Delight patties were available in over 100 supermarkets across England.
+In 1994 the company grew too big for Alma Street and moved to Icknield Street on the edge of the Jewellery Quarter.
+Within a year of the move Island Delight had secured an extremely important retail listing with Asda.
+This was initially just for their Perry Barr store, but soon was stored in others too.
+Tesco also signed up for their London stores in the same year.
+In addition, within three years Island Delight patties were available in over 100 supermarkets across England.

 Cleone Foods Company Development

-The history of Cleone Foods is integral to the company ethos and very close to the heart of the company owner and managing director Wade Lyn.
+The history of Cleone Foods is integral to the company ethos.
+As well as, very close to the heart of the company owner and managing director Wade Lyn.

-He was a teenager when he arrived in the UK in 1966 and lived with relatives in Birmingham.
-His first entrepreneurial ambitions began on the forecourt of his family’s petrol station in Smethwick where he worked as a pump attendant in his spare time.
+He was a teenager when he arrived in the UK in 1966 and was living with relatives in Birmingham.
+His first entrepreneurial ambitions began on the forecourt of his family’s petrol station in Smethwick.
+This is where he worked as a pump attendant in his spare time.

-After university, Initially qualifying as a teacher, Wade Lyn instead took the position as a General Manager of a small food company in Wolverhampton and took the chance as an opportunity to gain some ‘real world experience.’
+After university, Initially qualifying as a teacher, Wade Lyn instead took the position as a General Manager of a small food company in Wolverhampton.
+Therefore, he took the chance as an opportunity to gain some ‘real world experience.’

 Island Delight Today

-Cleone Foods and their recognisable branded Island Delight patties continue to go from strength to strength under the direction of their inspirational managing director.
-2012 saw the introduction of a new line of flaky pastry patties and around 50 staff are currently employed by the company, boosting the Birmingham economy.
+Cleone Foods and their recognisable Island Delight Jamaican patties continue to go from strength to strength, under the direction of their inspirational managing director.
+2012 saw the introduction of a new line of flaky pastry patties.
+In addition, around 50 staff are currently in employed by the company, boosting the Birmingham economy.